avengineers/spl-core/docs/tutorials/hello_world_step_by_step.rst

 Build the Project Using SPL-Core
 --------------------------------

-To generate the build files for our variant run:
+To generate the build files for our variant execute:

 .. code-block:: bash

    cmake -B build/lang/en -G "Ninja" -DFLAVOR=lang -DSUBSYSTEM=en

-To build the project run:
+To build the project execute:

 .. code-block:: bash